Click here to download the printables.

 Forming yes/no questions involve inverting the subject (e.g., your Pilgrim) with either the main verb (e.g., Is your Pilgrim a girl?) or the auxiliary verb as in (e.g., Does your Indian have two feathers in his headband?)

 3. Is/Does Question Forms:

 When using Thanksgiving Guess Who? for this purpose, require the child to ask all questions using one of two forms:

 • Does your Indian have a vest _____?

 • Expect your child to answer using full sentences, not a simple yes or no.

 4. Have/Has as well as Negation and Contractions:

-There are four typical forms for an answer:
+There are four typical forms of an answer:

 • Yes, my pilgrim has _____.